 The winter months can be harsh on our homes.
 Heavy rains, storms and winds can cause tree branches to break, leaves to fall and mud to form.
-So, get your brooms out and your boots on: here’s how to make the most of solar in spring.
+So, get your brooms out and your boots on, because here’s how to make the most of solar during spring.

 One of the first things to do is to remove any broken or torn tree branches from around your solar panels.